-Three major iron ore districts of the central United States are the residual limonite deposits of the Russellville, Alabama, district, the Tertiary limonite deposits of East Texas, and the residual limonitehematite deposits and Precambrian hydrothermal deposits of southeastern Missouri.
+There are three iron ore districts in the central United States.
+In the Russellville, Alabama district the ores are residual limonite, and in the East Texas district the limonite ores are of Tertiary age.
+Residual limonitehematite deposits and Precambrian hydrothermal deposits occur in southeastern Missouri.

-Since initial production in 1815, Missouri has produced a total of approximately 14 million tons of ore, of which about two-thirds has been from Precambrian deposits.
+Since production began in 1815, Missouri has produced a total of approximately 14 million tons of ore, of which about two-thirds has been from Precambrian deposits.

-The sedimentary deposits are of two types: residual limonite fragments concentrated in a cherty clay residuum overlying Paleozoic carbonates; and hematite occurring within solution depressions, commonly called "filled-sink" deposits.
+The sedimentary deposits are of two types: (1) residual limonite fragments concentrated in a cherty clay residuum overlying Paleozoic carbonates, and (2) hematite occurring within solution depressions, commonly called "filled-sink" deposits.

 The ore minerals of the Precambrian deposits that occur as fissure fillings and replacement veins are hematite, magnetite, and martite.
 Spatial relations of the minerals suggest a zonal arrangement both regionally and in individual deposits.
-Important gangue minerals are quartz, apatite, fluorite, garnet, and amphiboles.
+Important gangue minerals are quartz, apatite, flourite, garnet, and amphiboles.